johnchervanev/powerpoint_citation_automated/README.md

 ```

 ## Download and Set Up External Tools:
-For Selenium, ensure ChromeDriver is installed or use chromedriver-autoinstaller as specified in requirements.txt.
+For Selenium, ensure ChromeDriver and the Google Chrome is installed

 ## Run the Main Script: